I am an anthropologist/ sociologist of future mobility.

-I am a Lecturer at Lancaster University, UK, based in the Institute for Social Futures and the Department of Sociology.
+I am a Lecturer at Lancaster University, UK, based in the Centre for Mobilities Research, the Institute for Social Futures and the Department of Sociology.
 Previously I worked in the DEMAND Centre at Lancaster University and the Sustainable Practices Research Group at the University of Manchester.
-I have also worked as a researcher in the public sector and an educational developer in the academic sector.
+I have an undergraduate degree in Anthropology and Masters & PhD in Sociology.

 If you are interested in finding out more then take a look at my Research, Writing, Talks and Engagement pages.
 If you would like to discuss anything, or find opportunities to work together, please get in touch email@example.com